noahjutz-2025-wise/sw-project/README.md

 Spring Boot web app that provides movie and TV show recommendations.
 Created in the course of the computer science module "Softwareentwicklung (SW)" at OTH Regensburg.

 ## Quickstart
+Add your API key `tmdb.api.key` to your `application-local.properties`.
+And then run the following command:
 ```
 ./mvnw spring-boot:run
 ```